abhishekguptait/ml/README.md

 # ml
-This repository is created for machine learning projects.
+This repository is created for machine learning and AI projects.